 As a McDonald’s cashier, a typical working day begins with counting money in the drawers and at the end of the working period.

-This will of course involve making cash transactions and understanding the use of equipments used in processing transactions.
+It also involves making cash transactions and understanding the use of equipment used in processing transactions.

 He/she will be responsible for giving reports and ensuring accuracy of all transactions.